A detailed comparative study of open source deep learning frameworks: Neural Networks

 \subsection{Multilayer Neural Networks}

-A multilayer NN is a network consisting of more than one hidden layer between the input layer and the output layer, as shown in Figure \ref{fig:fig9}.

-One popular example is the Multilayer Perceptron (MLP) network, which consists of an input layer, one or more hidden layers of computation neurons, and an output layer.
+A multilayer NN is a network consisting of more than one hidden layer between the input layer and the output layer, as shown in Figure~\ref{fig:fig9}.
+One popular example is the Multilayer Perceptron (MLP) network, which consists of an input layer, one or more hidden layers of computation neurons and an output layer.
 MLP can learn linear and nonlinear functions in contrast to the single layer perceptron that only supports linear functions.
 MLP has a large number of features.
-Also, it uses backpropagation technique for training the network.
+Moreover, it uses backpropagation technique for training the network.
 Each node in its hidden layers is a neuron that applies a nonlinear activation function.
 The input values are passed from the input nodes to the first hidden layer, which applies some calculations to them using the activation function.
 The resulting signals are then passed as input signals to the next hidden layer.
 This procedure is repeated until the signals reach the output layer.